Cycling74/min-devkit/ReadMe.md

 ### Windows

 You can run `cmake --help` to get a list of the options available.
 Assuming some version of Visual Studio 2017, the commands to generate the projects will look like this:

-* 32 bit: `cmake -G "Visual Studio 15 2017" ..`
-* 64 bit: `cmake -G "Visual Studio 15 2017 Win64" ..`
+`cmake -G "Visual Studio 15 2017 Win64" ..`

 Having generated the projects, you can now build by opening the .sln file in the build folder with the Visual Studio app (just double-click the .sln file) or you can build on the command line like this: